bitsls2/waf-spike/README.md

 - Delete an incident

 Make sure your json-server is running before executing this script.
 The script assumes json-server is running on the default port 3000.

+Faker-js was used to create initial test data.
+Then copilot was used to create additional test data.
+The following descriptions were used to generate test data.

+Update the descriptions in each incident so that the description describes customer service incidents which involve bad language , abusive behavior and has raised concerns for customers service representatives

+Create 20 further incidents items based on the existing entries.
+Use characters and words that are likely to cause 403 response from the OWASP core rule set, which could be consider to be false positives.

+Create an additional 40 incidents so that the description describes customer service incidents which involve bad language , abusive behavior and has raised safeguarding concerns for customers service representatives.
+Each description could contain multiple paragraphs and punctuation.